renmengye/csc467/lab4/lab4_readme.txt

   -1      0  -1
   0       0   0
-4. Any assignment within the if-else block will use CMP instruction with the cur rent condition variable (regarding in the if or else state)
+4. Any assignment within the if-else block will use CMP instruction with the cur rent condition variable (regarding in the if or else state).
+If CMP fails, then the register is assigned to itself.
 5. A stack is used to track the current frame of if-else block.
 6. In-order tree-traversal are utilized for stack operation.
 After the condition expression is traversed, the compiler will add one more stack element with corr